roajonny/common/docs/source/index.rst

 *  It serves as a **convenient starting point template** for new FPGA projects, which is intended to be simple to understand and straightforward to leverage

-If you've cared enough to read this far, let's jump to the learning objectives :doc:`objectives/overview` to get started.
+If you've cared enough to read this far, let's jump to the learning :doc:`overview/objectives` to get started.

 *-JR*

 .. toctree::
    :maxdepth: 2
-   :caption: Objectives
+   :caption: Overview
    :hidden:

-   objectives/overview
+   overview/objectives

 .. toctree::
    :maxdepth: 2